bbkane/www.bbkane.com/content/_index.md

 ## About me

 Hello, I'm Ben.
-I like to tour through random technology, I'm a [Christian](https://www.kingjamesbibleonline.org/Micah-6-8/), I like to hike, and I just got married!
+I like to tour through random technology, I'm a [Christian](https://www.kingjamesbibleonline.org/Micah-6-8/), I like to hike, I got married in 2020, and we're expecting our first child!

 ### Words that define me